-Reciprocity: The MSI will conduct activities based on fair exchanges, achieving balance and harmony with diverse life-forms by integrating human behaviour with earth's behaviour.16
+Reciprocity: The MSI will conduct activities based on fair exchanges, achieving balance and harmony with diverse life-forms by integrating human behaviour with earth's behaviour.
+16

-Respect: The natural world, First Nations' traditional laws, rights and title, and the rights and responsibilities of aquatic sectors and regional residents are respected.17
+Respect: The natural world, First Nations' traditional laws, Codes, Laws, Bylaws, rights and title, Nation's Codes, Laws and Bylaws, as well as the rights and responsibilities of aquatic sectors and regional residents are respected."